-Places to visit: Taman Ayun temple, Ulundanu Bratan temple, Handara gate, Wanagiri Hidden hills, Jatiluwih rice terrace, Tanah Lot temple
+Place to visit: Taman Ayun temple, Candi Kuning market, Ulun Danu Bratan temple, Handara gate, Wanagiri Hidden hills, Jatiluwih rice terraces, Tanah Lot

 After breakfast at the hotel, start your day with convenient pickup directly from your hotel, grab a window seat as you ride into the countryside.